patternfly/patternfly-react/packages/react-core/src/components/MenuToggle/examples/MenuToggle.md

 ```

-### Split button toggle with checkbox and clickable text label
+### Split toggle with checkbox and toggle text label

 You can allow users to select a toggle checkbox by clicking either the checkbox or the text label.